 Source: ACVS Certification Examination Reading List

-"The following reference and books are suggested reading in preparation for the 2018 Phase I examination.
-Other textbooks and current references may be pertinent. "
+"The following references and books are suggested reading in preparation for the 2026 Phase I examination.
+Other textbooks and current references may be pertinent.
+Page numbers refer to print textbooks.
+Digital versions may have different page numbers."